 2020’s been a landmark year for fitness trackers.
 Of course, against the backdrop of a global pandemic, it’s no wonder that people have been paying closer attention to their health and taking greater strides to improve their wellbeing.

 Ahead of Fitbit’s 2020 line-up of devices hitting store shelves however, fitness company Polar has several new devices of its own to attract buyer, the premium Polar Grit X and the more wallet-friendly Polar Unite.
 As you’ve no doubt guessed, this review will focus on the latter.

-Priced at £134.50, the Polar Unite is definitely – whether intentionally or not – going head to head against the superb Fitbit Charge 4 that launched late last year.
-With an ever so slightly cheaper price tag and a ton of great features, the Fitbit Charge 4 is a tough act to beat, but with its new Unite smartwatch, Polar seems to have made a strong enough case all on its own.
+Priced at £134.50, the Polar Unite is definitely – whether intentionally or not – going head to head against the superb Fitbit Charge 4 that launched late last year, and considering that’s one of the best fitness trackers it’s a tough fight.

 Unlike its rival counterparts, the Polar Unite looks far more like a typical smartwatch from afar, albeit with a minimalist approach.
 With a sleek, round frame measuring 43.4 x 43.4 x 10.4 mm, and weighing in at just 32g, the Polar Unite feels incredibly lightweight on the wrist and never felt obtrusive during a workout.

 Adding to its minimalist approach, the Polar Unite only boasts one physical button nestled away on the bottom left hand side of the watch.
 I’ll admit, I winced when I first saw the placement of said button.
 I’d become so used to the typical 2-3 button design on the right hand side that I wasn’t quite how such a deviation would even work.